vnmakarov/mum-hash/README.md

       * both code without inlining will be visibly slower and the speed difference will be negligible as one PRN calculation takes only about **3-4 machine cycle** for xoroshiro/xoshiro and MUM PRN.
+  * **Update Nov.
+2**: I found that MUM PRNG fails practrand on 512GB.
+So I modified it.
+    Instead of basically 16 independent PRNGs with 64-bit state, I made it one PRNG with 1024-bit state.
+    I also managed to speed up MUM PRNG by 15%.
+      * There was a typo in `XOSHIRO512**` performance result (it was 1944 M prns/sec).
+So I fixed it.
+        It is actually 1044.
-  * All PRNG were tested by [practrand](http://pracrand.sourceforge.net/) with 256GB PRNG generated stream (it took a lot of hours)
+  * All PRNG were tested by [practrand](http://pracrand.sourceforge.net/) with 4TB PRNG generated stream (it took a few days)
       * **GLIBC RAND, xoroshiro128+, xoshiro256+, and xoshiro512+ failed** on the first stages of practrand
       * the rest PRNGs passed
-      * BBS PRNG was tested by only 16GB stream because it is too slow
+      * BBS PRNG was tested by only 64GB stream because it is too slow
   * Here is the speed of the PRNGs in millions generated PRNs per second on 4.7 GHz Intel i7-8700K: